Contractors IR35 HMRC Worst Nightmare

 It looks like Contractors IR35 HMRC Worst Nightmare is about to become reality.

 There’s not much that could be worse in tax and IR35 terms.

-The Government made changes to how IR35 was implemented in the public sector last April.
+The Government made changes to how IR35 was implemented in the public sector in April 2017.

 The crux was that contractors and freelancers would no longer determine their own IR35 status.

 That would be determined for them by the Government department who takes them on.